Type de Concertation

 There is an urgent need to significantly increase and carry out joint female-focused projects with local governments and organisations that have stronger feet on the ground.

-How can we use Social Gastronomy as a mean to Empower Women and as a strategic tool to create a sustainable income model to pave the way for our daughters and granddaughters?
+How can we use Social Gastronomy as a mean to Empower Women, and the Nordic “Cookbook for System Change” as a strategic tool to create a sustainable income model and to pave the way for our daughters and granddaughters?

 ▶ Talk 1 – ”Unlocking women’s potential”